Skip to main content

 • On a recurring monthly schedule, so you catch new issues before attackers do.

 Still not sure?
 Here's the easiest test in the world.
-Open Claude, ChatGPT, Gemini, or any other AI assistant connected to the EdgeDNS MCP server and ask, in your own words: "Is the OCSP Status tool useful for my job?"
+Open Claude, ChatGPT, Gemini, or any other AI assistant connected to the EdgeDNS MCP server and ask, in your own words: "Is the Revocation Status tool useful for my job?"
 The assistant will look at the tool, ask you a couple of follow-up questions about what you're trying to accomplish, and give you a straight answer in plain English.
 No commitment, no signup forms, no jargon.

 The easiest way: just ask your AI assistant